haskell/hie-bios/README.md

 However, if there are files that are not covered by the cradle dependency resolution, you can add these files explicitly to `hie.yaml`.
-These files are not required to actually exist, since it can be useful to know when these files are created, e.g. if there was no `cabal.project` in the project before and now there is, it might change how a file in the project is compiled.
+The file dependencies are not required to actually exist, since it can be useful to know when they are created, e.g. if there was no `cabal.project` in the project before and now there is, it might change how a file in the project is compiled.